 Was this maybe real, maybe hallucinatory woman judging her?
 Like Nico had…?

 Cadence had to know.
 Had to ask.
 But if she did now, she’d look crazy.
 And she had to keep up appearances, after all.
 Because appearances were…

 Atienna abruptly broke off their eye contact and looked away as she drew her arms around her waist.
 She said nothing but her smile remained as did her dark, far-away expression.

-Even if Atienna was judging her, what did Cadence care?
-She’d been judged for doing worse things by people she knew for certain were real.
+Even if Atienna was judging her, Cadence thought, what did she care?
+She’d been judged for doing worse things by people who she knew for certain were real.
 So why now…?

 The pressure on her chest increased tenfold, almost leaving her short of breath.
 It was suffocating.
 Like smoke.
 Curling around her and strangling her.

 “It’s all right, Duccio,” Cadence found herself saying as she turned to the boy.
 She pulled his head toward her shoulder and stroked his hair.
 “We’ll make it out of here somehow.”

 When Cadence exited the interrogation room and entered back into the observation room, she was met with stares from Francis and Verga.
 Unfortunate, seeing as how she’d just managed to escape Atienna’s gaze.
 Closing the door behind her, Cadence took her original form with a snap of her fingers and a flash of light.

 “You looked like you’d seen a ghost or something for a second there,” Francis noted, v-cig hanging forgotten between his fingers.
 “Surprised you didn’t do your usual dramatic reveal.”